pucelle/lupos.paint/README.md

 ## Core features

 - High Performance benefit by **lupos**.
-In fact it normally has better performance for larger apps because of FrameBuffer-Reusing, Partial-Rendering and other Optimizations.
+In fact it normally has better performance for larger apps because of FrameBuffer-Reusing, Partial-Rendering and other Optimizations
 - Auto Data Change Observing benefit by **lupos**, simpler codes than all other paint libraries
 - Easy to Use, developers have no need to know Graphic Algorithms well (but better to know)
 - Auto Resource Management, especially for texture or frame buffer in WebGL / WebGPU
 - Powerful Geometry Core, make it possible to implement complex geometry features like Path Transition
 - Transition System, imagine in a mindmap app, expanding a node like a branch grows
-- Shader-Based Effects (only for WebGL / WebGPU renderers).
+- Shader-Based Effects (only for WebGL / WebGPU renderers)

 ## Some code samples